scality/Zenko/docs/docsource/operation/Zenko_CLI/index.rst

     user ID.
 It is generated in Orbit when the user account is created (see :ref:`add_a_new_user`).

-  * CanonicalizedResource is as described in the
+  * CanonicalizedResource is as described in the `AWS documentation`_.
-    `AWS documentation`_

-  * HTTP-Verb is PUT or GET.
+  * The HTTP verb is PUT or GET.

 You must follow the instructions at https://docs.aws.amazon.com/AmazonS3/latest/dev/RESTAuthentication.html to